#1 A nonsensical edgelord plot

 The anime sets the bar below ground level almost immediately, as the first star opponent is a sexy stewardess who fights with a travel bag and constantly cracks airport-related jokes.
 Even more insulting is a later battle with a teacher, whose whole shtick is that she wears arm and shin guards with LED displays.
 She shouts a question before every attack and the answers appear on the LEDs, betraying what move she’ll make next.
 Why are we having primary school edutainment mechanics in my ecchi, grimdark fighting anime?

 Every competitor feels more or less the same barring their theming, and Aya’s own arc is, again, mostly stuffed into the overcrowded final episode.
-Even then she is an uninteresting protagonist and flanked on all sides by forgettable friends and sidekicks.
+Even then she is an uninteresting protagonist, flanked on all sides by forgettable friends and sidekicks.

 #3 Boring fights